List of The Lion King (franchise) characters: Vitani

-Vitani (voiced by Meredith Scott Lynn as a young adult; Lacey Chabert as a cub, as well as both a cub and a young adult in The Lion Guard with Crysta Macalush providing for her cub form's singing voice) is Zira’s middle child and only daughter, Nuka and Kovu’s sister, and Kiara's sister-in-law.
+Vitani (voiced by Meredith Scott Lynn as a young adult; Lacey Chabert as a cub, as well as both a cub and a young adult in The Lion Guard with Crysta Macalush providing for her cub form's singing voice) is Zira's middle child and only daughter, Nuka and Kovu's sister, and Kiara's sister-in-law.
 Although she has a prominent appearance in The Lion King II: Simba's Pride, she makes two guest appearances in The Lion Guard.
 As a young adult, Vitani is Zira's strongest lieutenant, supporting and acting on her mother's violent plans.
 With Kovu and Kiara's help, Vitani and the Outsiders turn on Zira and join the Pride Landers to settle the feud between the two prides peacefully.
 After Zira's death, Vitani and the other Outsiders are pardoned by Simba and rejoin his pride.

-In The Lion Guard episode "Lions Of The Outlands", which takes place sometime after Kovu and Kiara first meet, Vitani assisted her mother in a plot to take over Jasiri's territory.
-In the show's final episode "Return To The Pride Lands", which takes place sometime after The Lion King II: Simba's Pride, after she and her pride joined Simba's while Kion and his friends were travelling to the Tree of Life, Vitani formed her own Lion Guard in their absence, where it was also mentioned what happened to Zira.
+In The Lion Guard episode "Lions Of The Outlands", which takes place some time after Kovu and Kiara first meet, Vitani assisted her mother in a plot to take over Jasiri's territory.
+In "Return To The Pride Lands", which takes place some time after the second film, after she and her pride joined Simba's while Kion and his friends were travelling to the Tree of Life, Vitani formed her own Lion Guard in their absence, where it was also mentioned what happened to Zira.
 As the future king's sister, she believes that it is her responsibility to protect the Pride Lands.
 She proves herself worthy to become the leader of the Lion Guard after she bravely challenges Kion despite not having the Roar of the Elders, thus revealing her heroic and honorable attributes thereby redeemed from her past villainy.
 Kion then bestows her the position and power of the leader of the Lion Guard.
 This allows Vitani to use the Roar of the Elders, and she and her Lion Guard are officially recognized as the new Lion Guard of the Pride Lands whilst Kion and his Guard become the protectors of the Tree of Life.

 Her name is a Swahili portmanteau of the words "Vita" ("War"), "Ni" ("I Am"), and "Shetani" ("She-Demon"); the portmanteau can be roughly translated to "I Am War" or "Demon of War".
 "Shetani" itself was originally her name in early drafts of The Lion King II: Simba's Pride, but this was softened to "Vitani".